dailystory/docs/articles/changelog/2020/april.md

 	description: 'Product Updates for April 2020'
 }
 # DailyStory Product Updates for April 2020
+## April 26, 2020
+* add support for canRender as some blocks should only be allowed once

 ## April 25, 2020
 * parse guids and convert to dsid format
 * updates to weave installer for new fields